alexgiannotti/alexgiannotti/README.md

 ##

-# Hey, I'm Alex!
-Welcome to my profile!
+# Hey, Welcome to my profile!

 - ✨ I work as a DevOps Engineer.
 - ✔️ Studing Kubernetes, Azure and GCP atm.